Tag: 1977

 Ghost Riders In The Sky by Timothy Zahn review

 In 2020, veteran sci-fi author Timothy Zahn dipped his toes into self-publishing for the first time, releasing the original novella Ghost Riders In The Sky.
-Zahn is the author of the Quadrail books, the three Cobra trilogies and more recently the Sybils War trilogy.
+Zahn is the author of the Quadrail books, the three Cobra trilogies and more recently the Sybils War trilogy, just to name a few.
 However, he is perhaps best known for his Star Wars tie-in novel series Heir To The Empire.

 Spoilers ahead!